 1. Pass National Physical Therapy Examination (NPTE), which is administered by the Federation of State Boards of Physical Therapy (FSBPT).

 2. Other licensing requirements may include a law exam and a criminal background check.

-The NPTE is competency specific and covers the entire scope of a Physical Therapist’s practice including examination, diagnosis, prognosis, treatment, prevention, and consultation.
+The National Physical Therapy Exam is competency-specific and covers the entire scope of a Physical Therapist’s practice including examination, diagnosis, prognosis, treatment, prevention, and consultation.

 To help you prepare, we recommend checking out APTA’s Licensure Examination Preparation.

 Once you have your license, you need to complete your Physical Therapy residency.

 Often, this residency requirement is one year in length and is used to enhance your knowledge and practice.

 There are two main types of residencies that you can complete your steps to becoming a Physical Therapist.
 They are:

 - Clinical Residency: This is a planned program designed to advance your preparedness for clinical practice.
 It combines opportunities for ongoing clinical supervision as well as advanced practice.